-Partial Pension Exemption Code: 15-30-2110(2)(c) Legislation: HB 232 1963 Session
+Partial Pension Exemption: 15-30-2110(2)(c), MCA Legislation: HB 232, 1963 Session / SB 226, 1991 Session

-Taxpayers with federal adjusted income below a threshold have part of their pension income exempted from taxation.
-For taxpayers with higher incomes, the exemption amount is reduced by \$2 for each \$1 that federal adjusted income exceeds the threshold.
+Taxpayers with federal adjusted gross income below a threshold have part of their pension income exempted from taxation.
+For taxpayers with higher incomes, the exemption amount is reduced by \$2 for each \$1 that federal adjusted gross income exceeds the threshold.
 Both the threshold and the amount exempted are adjusted for inflation each year.
-For 2011, the amount exempted was \$3,760 and the threshold was \$31,370.
-Taxpayers with federal adjusted gross income between \$31,370 and \$33,250 were eligible for an exemption of less than \$3,760, and taxpayers with incomes over \$33,250 were not eligible for the exemption.
+For 2013, the amount exempted was \$3,900 and the threshold was \$32,480.
+Taxpayers with federal adjusted gross income between \$32,480 and \$34,430 were eligible for an exemption of less than \$3,900, and taxpayers with incomes over \$34,430 were not eligible for the exemption.

 This exemption provides a limited incentive to participate in a retirement system and to retain funds in a retirement plan rather than withdrawing them.
 It also provides a limited incentive for retirees to locate in Montana rather than in a state without a similar exemption.
 However, this does not appear to have been the legislative purpose.
-Montana was one of a number of states that originally exempted state employee pensions from the state income tax.
+Montana was one of 23 states that originally exempted state employee pensions from the state income tax.
 This allowed the state to make smaller pension contributions and resulted in some administrative savings.
-In 1989, a group of federal government employees sued states, including Montana, with this exemption, arguing that it was unconstitutional to treat the same type of income differently depending on who paid it.
-The states lost.
+In addition, Montana exempted the first \$3,600 of income from federal government pensions.
+In 1989, a group of federal government and military retirees sued states, including Montana, that exempted state pensions, arguing that states must give them the same exemption.
+The states lost.2 The U.S. Supreme Court ruled that states may tax different types of income differently, but may not tax the same type of income differently depending on who paid it.
 The states that had exempted state employee pensions changed their laws in a variety of ways.
-The Montana Legislature replaced the exemption for state employee pensions with a partial exemption for all pension income.
+The Montana Legislature eliminated the exemption for state employee pensions but extended the \$3,600 partial exemption to all pension income.